LukeIreland1/trump-tweet-semantics/docs/report.md

 XGBoost classifier is a gradient boosting algorithm that uses proportional shrinking of leaf nodes, smart tree penalization and differentiation to improve it's understanding of each of the classes used in training.
 It uses a variety of parameters requiring optimisation to improve accuracy.
 Gradient boosting algorithms produce prediction models in the form of an ensemble weak prediction model, typically decision trees (similar to random forest).
 The models are then built in stages, and generalised by allowing optimisation of an abitrary differentiable loss function, often softmax for multiclass classifiers.

 A Multilayer Perceptron is a type of feedforward artificial neural network, consisting of an input layer, a hidden layer and an output layer.
-Each non-input node is a neuron that uses a nonlinear activation function, and uses a supervised learning technique called backpropagation for training.
+Each non-input node is a neuron that uses a nonlinear activation function, and uses a supervised learning technique called backpropagation, similar to the least mean squares algorithm, for training.
+Learning is performed by changing the connection weights between the layers, based on the amount of error between the prediction and actual class.

 Logisitic Regression is a classifier model that uses a logistic function to model a dependent variable.
 It measures the relationship between the categorical dependent variable and one or more independent variables by estamating probabilities using a logistic function, which is the cumulative distribution function of logistic regression.

+I will specifically be using multinomial logistic regression, as I have 3 classes.
+The score vector for a given document (tweet) is in the format: scores(X,k) = β<sub>k</sub>*X, where X is a vector of the words that make up the tweet, and β is a vector of weights corresponding to outcome (class) k.
+This score vector is then used by the softmax function to calculate a probability of the tweet belonging to that sentiment.

+Softmax is simply: e<sup>scores</sup>/sum(scores), where scores a vector where each element corresponds to a word and sentiment prediction.

 Due to their simple effectiveness, I assume Naive Bayes, Random Forest, and Logistic Regression will perform the best to begin with, certainly in terms of speed, but with tweaking, Multilayer Perceptron and XGB should provide comparable or better accuracy.